Navy10021/Korea_Export_Prediction_App/README.md

 ## 4. About prediction
 Our models predict two types of outcomes.

-  - Short-term prediction : We use the AI models introduced above to predict the direction(up or down) of next month's stock price.
+  - Short-term prediction : We use the AI models introduced above to predict the direction(up or down) of next month's Korea export volume.
   - Long-term prediction : After automatically finding the optimal moving average(MA) with our model, measures trend by the "Method of Moving Average technique".
 Then, predicts long-term export signal(Boom or Slump).